Telephone: 01382 453447

 A key combination keyboard shortcut is a set of keystrokes that, when pressed together, initiate an action.
 In some applications you can often find the key combination for a command by resting the mouse pointer over it.
 If you're not using a mouse, there are no on-screen reminders of the key combinations — you have to memorise the keys.
-Learn more about the following topics in our computer training courses delivered on-site and off-site in Dundee, Aberdeen, Glasgow, Edinburgh, London and other locations throughout the UK.
+Learn more about the following topics in our computer training courses delivered on-site and off-site in Aberdeen, London, Glasgow, Dundee, Edinburgh and other locations throughout the UK.
 Please contact us for further information.

 There are three main sections on this page: